Skip to Main Content

 Planning Your Visit

 The restaurant is at Jl.
 Dewisita No.10 in central Ubud, an easy walk from the central market and the Ubud Palace.
 Given the OAD ranking and the relatively limited capacity typical of serious Ubud dining rooms, advance booking is advisable, particularly for dinner service.
-No specific booking method is listed in the public record, so checking directly with the Locavore group's reservations infrastructure is the reliable approach.
-Ubud's restaurant scene as a whole is leading navigated with a clear sense of what tier and style you are targeting; our full Ubud restaurants guide maps the complete range from longstanding Balinese institutions like Ibu Oka to the Locavore group's multiple formats.
+Ubud's restaurant scene as a whole is leading navigated with a clear sense of what tier and style you are targeting; the Ubud restaurant scene spans longstanding Balinese institutions like Ibu Oka and the Locavore group's multiple formats.

 A Pricing-First Comparison